-When it comes to working with a therapist to do psychotherapy in the Canadian Province of Ontario, multiple mental health professionals can legally perform that activity.
+When it comes to working with a therapist to do psychotherapy in the Canadian Province of Ontario, multiple mental health professionals can legally provide the service.
 They are: psychologists, psychotherapists, social workers, psychiatrists, family physicians, nurse practitioners, and occupational therapists.
-It can be confusing for clients to choose among those professionals.
+It can be confusing for clients to choose among different types of “therapists” in Toronto.
 This article is to help you navigate this process, I will also share specific ways to search for therapists at the end of the article.
 Please know that the term “therapist” is usually used in media and popular psychology articles.
 All those professionals mentioned above can be referred to as “therapists.”

-Three of those professionals consist of the main “workforce” of psychotherapy: psychologists, social workers, and psychotherapists.
-Psychiatrists are medical doctors specialized in mental health and they usually treat people from medical perspectives.
+Three professionals comprise the main “workforce” of psychotherapy: psychologists, social workers, and psychotherapists.
+Psychiatrists are medical doctors specializing in mental health and usually treat people from medical perspectives (e.g., prescribing medications).
 Their training in psychotherapy can vary significantly.
 However, only family physicians, psychiatrists and nurse practitioners can prescribe medications.
 I will focus on those three professionals here.

 They have been regulated by the College of Psychologists of Ontario (CPO) since 1960.
 The vast majority of psychologists have a Doctoral degree (Ph.D. or Psy.D.) in professional psychology.
-They usually have 5-7 years of graduate work, which includes 3-year long practicums, and 1-year clinical residency.
+They usually have 5-7 years of graduate work, which includes 3-year long practicums and a 1-year clinical residency.
 Their training programs are standardized across Canada and U.S.A.
-They need to demonstrate five core competencies: interpersonal relationships, assessment & diagnosis, intervention and consultation, and ethics & standards.
-Additionally, they need to pass three exams and complete 1 year of post-doctoral supervised practice to get a license.
+They must demonstrate five core competencies: interpersonal relationships, assessment & diagnosis, intervention and consultation, and ethics & standards.
+Additionally, they must pass three exams and complete one year of post-doctoral supervised practice to get a license.

 Psychologists can legally communicate diagnosis.

-Depending on where you live in Ontario, psychologists in private practice usually charge C$ 225-250 per session and all extended health benefits cover psychologists’ services.
-Some psychologists offer sliding scale.
+Depending on where you live in Ontario, psychologists in private practice usually charge C$ 225-275 per session and all extended health benefits cover psychologists’ services.
+Some psychologists offer a sliding scale.

 They have been regulated by the Ontario College of Social Workers and Social Services Workers (OCSWSS) since 1998.
 The vast majority of social workers have a Master’s degree in Social Work.
 Social work training inlcude many components and psychotherapy is just one component of it.
-In order to perform psychotherapy, they are recommended to receive a further training with a clinical focus and complete 2-3 years of supervised practice by their practice guidelines.
-However, that is not mandatory and there is no specific information about standards for competency attainment in practice of psychotherapy as a social worker.
+In order to provide psychotherapy services, they are recommended to receive further training with a clinical focus and complete 2-3 years of supervised practice by their practice guidelines.
+However, that is not mandatory, and there is no specific information about standards for competency attainment in the practice of psychotherapy as a social worker.

-Social workers are not allowed to communicate diagnosis.
+Social workers are not allowed to communicate diagnoses.

-Depending on where you live in Ontario, social workers in private practice usually charge C$ 100-150 per session and some extended health benefits cover social workers’ services.
-Some social workers offer sliding scale.
+Depending on where you live in Ontario, social workers in private practice usually charge C$ 100-200 per session, and some extended health benefits cover social workers’ services.
+Some social workers offer a sliding scale.

 They have been regulated by the College of Registered Psychotherapists of Ontario (CRPO) since 2015.
-The vast majority of them completed a graduate level psychotherapy program that require an undergraduate degree or university master’s program.
-They are also required to complete a total of 1,000 direct client contact hours and 150 hours of clinical supervision.
+The vast majority of them completed a graduate-level psychotherapy program that requires an undergraduate degree or university master’s program.
+They must also complete 1,000 direct client contact hours and 150 hours of clinical supervision.
 Their competencies include foundations, collegial & interpersonal relationships, professional responsibilities, therapeutic process, professional literature and applied research.

-Depending on where you live in Ontario, psychotherapists in private practice usually charge C$ 100-150 per session and some extended health benefits cover psychotherapists’ services.
-Some psychotherapists offer sliding scale.
+Depending on where you live in Ontario, psychotherapists in private practice usually charge C$ 100-200 per session, and some extended health benefits cover psychotherapists’ services.
+Some psychotherapists offer a sliding scale.